c-e-c-i-l/gml-as-written/topics/debugoverlay/readme.md

 ## the gist

 The debug overlay is a graph.
-It has the following puzzle pieces: your `fps_real`, the amount of time specific processes are taking to resolve, the number of texture swaps your game has, and the number of batch breaks.
+It has the following puzzle pieces: your `fps_real`, a graph the amount of time specific processes are taking to resolve, the number of texture swaps your game has, and the number of batch breaks.
 This data gives you a decently accurate picture of your game's performance state and is best used to check in on occasionally.

 ![image](/topics/debugoverlay/img/fpsreal.png)